Raúl Ruidíaz: International career

+2011: Debut and first Copa América

 Ruidíaz made his international debut on 7 June 2011 in a 0–0 draw against Japan in Niigata in the Kirin Cup.
 In the same month, Ruidíaz was called up by coach Sergio Markarián to represent Peru in the Copa América held in Argentina, Ruidíaz was a member of the Peruvian squad that finished 3rd, after a 4–1 victory over Venezuela, Ruidíaz made only one appearance in the tournament in a match against Chile in which Peru lost 1–0.

+2016–2018: Second Copa América and first FIFA World Cup

 Ruidíaz was named as a member of Peru's 23-man squad for the Copa América Centenario in 2016.
 In Peru's third group match against Brazil on 12 June 2016, Ruidíaz scored a controversial goal, a winner in the 75th minute by guiding the ball into the net with his arm.
 After a lengthy discussion between the referee and his assistant, the goal was allowed to stand, and Brazil went on to lose 1–0, resulting in their elimination from the tournament.
 The result sent Peru through to the knockout stage as winners of Group B.

 In May 2018, he was named in Peru's provisional 24 man squad for the 2018 World Cup in Russia.